 In addition to being realistic, your goal also needs to be relevant.
 This means it’s connected to your overall objective – not based on a random feeling.

 To illustrate, relevance occurs where all the pieces of your objective overlap.
-In this case, your goal should be something that is important to you, possible, and healthy.
+In this case, your goal should be something important to you, possible, and healthy.